 This week’s edition of the Home business Carnival is about Customer Service.

-First, is Christine, now a Home Business Carnival regular.
+First, physician is Christine, angina now a Home Business Carnival regular.
 She has some serious advice for sensitive types and for artists.
 Number 8 on her list: Grok good customer service:

 Go to Nordstrom.
 Buy something.
 Watch how you’re treated.
 Then, go to Macy’s.
 Do the same thing.
 Witness the difference.
 Apply that lesson in whatever way you can to your own customer service.

 Then Michelle chimes in with 2 examples of bad customer service, and she wonders why businesses keep making mistakes after mistakes, when it is obviously in their best interest not to.

 Wouldn’t you agree that the company should be making every effort to make sure every single encounter a customer has with a representative is genuinely a nice experience?
 That’s part of running a successful business.
 Why else would the call be “monitored or recorded for quality assurance.”
 Clearly that statement is rarely true,